nabenabe0928/hpo_basement/README.md

 The pixel size of training data.

 ### sub (optional: Default is None)
-How much percentages of training data to use in training (Must be between 0. and 1.).
+How many percentages of training data to use in training (Must be between 0. and 1.).

 ## Optimizer
 You can add whatever optimizers you would like to use in this basement.